 The research landscape in this area is complex with many research communities and funders involved.
 For this reason, we will first set out the EPSRC portfolio in this area and work alongside other research councils and the Alan Turing Institute to articulate where the boundaries and opportunities are.

-The new approaches to data science funding opportunity is a joint call led by the ICT, digital economy and mathematical sciences themes.
+The new approaches to data science funding opportunity is a joint funding opportunity led by the ICT, digital economy and mathematical sciences themes.
 It is expected to fund a number of proposals which will have strong relevance to this priority, although the decision making aspect may not be a feature of all.

 It is recognised that there is high academic and industrial demand for skilled people in this area in the UK.
 This priority will therefore be a key influence on EPSRC strategy on any future student training priorities.
 In addition to this, applicants applying for large programmes in this area should articulate how they are contributing to the skills base.
 This could be through, for example, staff development, dissemination of techniques to a wider audience or public engagement.